TempMaiSe/TempMaiSe/README.md

 ## Contributing

 Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the [TempMaiSe GitHub repository](https://github.com/hangy/solid-train).
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the [TempMaiSe GitHub repository](https://github.com/TempMaiSe/TempMaiSe).

 ## License

-Solid-Train is released under the [MIT License](https://opensource.org/licenses/MIT).
+TempMaiSe is released under the [MIT License](https://opensource.org/licenses/MIT).